 For the Sauce

-- For the tomato sauce, in a large saucepan heat up the olive oil and brown the onions and garlic.
+- In a large saucepan heat up the olive oil and brown the onions and garlic.

 - Toss in the veal and brown the veal.
 Salt and Pepper to taste.
 Add nutmeg and continue to brown veal.
 Once veal is cooked.
 Add tomato paste and stir into coat all of the ground meet.